RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

     These instructions assume that OTRS is using MySQL as its backend.

 First of all, we need a dump of the needed OTRS database tables.
-Before importing the dumped table into the OTOBO schema, we need to perform a couple for transformations:
+Then we need to perform a couple of transformations:
   - convert the character set to *utf8mb4*
   - rename a couple of tables
-  - shorted some table columns
+  - shorten some table columns
+After the transfomation we can overwrite the tables in the OTOBO schema with the transformed data from OTRS.
 Effectively we need not a single dump file, but several SQL scripts.

 When ``mysqldump`` is installed and a connection to the OTRS database is possible,